 Delightfully designed opening credits for the 1971 film Mrs. Pollifax – Spy.
 They were done by Don Record, who also did titles for flicks like Downhill Racer, Flareup, and the magnificent Cleopatra Jones.
 Among his oeuvre is a personal favorite – Smile, the 1970 California beauty pageant mockumentary featured in a post in the first few weeks of the blog – here.

-Mrs. Pollifax is a oddball spy spoof about the recently widowed Mrs. Emily Pollifax of New Jersey.
+Mrs. Pollifax is a oddball spy spoof how to buy vicodin on the internet about the recently widowed Mrs. Emily Pollifax of New Jersey.
 Restless and idle, she shows up at CIA headquarters looking to volunteer for spy duty.
 Technicolor, wood-paneled, skinny-tied hilarity ensues…

 You’d expect the artwork for Irma La Douce to be top drawer.
 The pedigree is peerless – the 1963 comedy starred Jack Lemmon and Shirley MacLaine.
 It was directed by Billy Wilder.
 This bawdy confection sits in the middle of one of the insanely great runs of film making, starting with 1957’s Witness for the Prosecution, continuing with Some Like It Hot, The Apartment, Irma, the unjustly maligned Kiss Me, Stupid, The Fortune Cookie, The Private Life of Sherlock Holmes, until 1972’s Avanti!